Aastha-999/AU_Profile/README.md

 ## About Me

-Hi, I'm a Data Science student with a passion for turning data into actionable insights.
+Hi, My name is Aastha Jain, an enthusiastic and a passion for turning data into actionable insights.
 I'm skilled in Python and I love exploring data through real-world projects.
 Currently learning and growing through academic work, side projects, and open-source contributions.

 ## Contact Information